vaibhavadm/mainbranch/ReadMe.txt

 -- JAXWSServiceCreation - project that shows the service creation of JAXWS webservice (SOAP).
 -- JAXWSClientRemoteURL - project that helps to generate/ write a client application for generated WSDL file.
 -- JAXRSMessenger - A major JAXRS application (Jersey Implementation) that shows how RESTFul webservice resources are generated and used.
+-- SpringBoot - A Basic SpringBoot application that I created using Spring STS plugin for eclipse, we can do the same with STS, Spring Initializr, Spring CLI or Maven(adding "spring-boot-starter-parent" as the parent & "spring-boot-starter-web" as the dependency)
+-- SpringBoot-SpringJPA - A complete SpringBoot and Rest application that uses Spring-JPA & Apache derby as a embedded DB with tomcat as a embedded server.
+--SpringBoot-CompelteSpringMVC - A complete SpringMVC application generated with SpringBoot, It has both the thymeleaf and JSP engine support.
+Find that thymeleaf is commented and only jsp view is set in application.properties in resources folder [spring.mvc.view.prefix: /WEB-INF/jsp/]